carbonsoda/eventonica-static/README.md

 - Input "time"
   - On certain versions of Chrome, you can input the "seconds" field and it will reject it no matter what/mark as invalid
   -  In HTML5 the input type="time" is [unsupported in Safari](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/time#browser_compatibility).
 I'll need to further consider input and validation.
 For now it will be disabled.

+- Set objects unsupported by JSON
+  - Seems like Maps and related objects aren't supported yet by JSON ([link](https://stackoverflow.com/a/46634512)).
+So the search-by-category and updateCategory functions would need to be reworked.
+  - The next part will be adding postgres, so I'll wait until then to do so.